sable-money/coding-challenge/README.md

 Both blocked and allowed transactions are considered resolved and are not visible to the fraud team

+Extra complex - to explain better:

+“On blocking a transaction, all transitive transactional relationships also get moved into review”

+transitive
+i.e. A->B->C if B gets blocked, C gets put into review

+So now we have two data structures

+TRANSACTIONS_TO_REVIEW

+REVIEWED_TRANSACTIONS

+The list of  transactions to review will dynamically change based upon previously blocked/accepted transactions (edite

 Instructions

 - Please don't spend more than 3 hours.